utarwyn/discord-tictactoe/README.md

 1. Make sure to have Docker installed.
 2. Pull the latest image from [DockerHub][1]:\
    `docker pull utarwyn/discord-tictactoe`
-3. Start the Docker container by providing Discord Client ID and Token:\
+3. Start the Docker container by providing Discord API Token:\
-   `docker run --name tictactoebot -e CLIENT_ID=YOUR_CLIENT_ID -e TOKEN=YOUR_TOKEN utarwyn/discord-tictactoe`
+   `docker run --name tictactoebot -e TOKEN=YOUR_TOKEN utarwyn/discord-tictactoe`
 4. Add `-d` option to run the bot in the background.\
    You can also pass others options with `-e OPTION_NAME=option_value`.
 5. Use the option `-v $(pwd)/config/config.json:/app/config/config.json` to load a custom config file.